$0 PTE Academic Preparation Guide — Quick-Start Checklist

 Above 65: the bottleneck is AI optimization — understanding exactly what the Ordinate system rewards in Speaking and what the Intelligent Essay Assessor rewards in Writing.
 Candidates at this level often have strong English skills that are being penalized because they are doing things the AI does not reward: self-correcting in Speaking, using creative but structurally unconventional sentences in Writing, or spending too long on low-weight tasks at the expense of high-weight tasks.

-The PTE Academic Preparation Guide is built specifically for this challenge — it covers the AI optimization framework that moves candidates from 65 to 79+, including the acoustic patterns Ordinate rewards, the cross-scoring task weightage matrix, and the immigration decision framework that helps you calculate whether the Superior English score is the highest-return use of your preparation time versus other points-earning strategies.
+The PTE Academic Preparation Guide is built specifically for this challenge — it covers the scoring framework that helps candidates move from the Proficient range toward the Superior component thresholds, including the oral-fluency patterns Ordinate rewards, the cross-scoring task matrix, and the immigration decision framework that helps you calculate whether Superior English is the highest-return use of your preparation time versus other points-earning strategies.

 One Final Point on Timing

-Do not book your test date before you have a score within 5 to 10 points of your target on a full-length practice test.
+Use a full-length practice test to assess readiness before booking.
 Booking under pressure and sitting when you are not ready costs you $185 to $260 in test fees and sets your progress back by the time needed to prepare for a retake.

 Get Your Free PTE Academic Preparation Guide — Quick-Start Checklist